 While the technology was slower to catch on, studies predict the industry will grow by more than 75 percent by 2026.

 When commenting on beacon technology, the Harvard Business Review coined it as “the missing piece in the whole mobile-shopping puzzle.”

 According to one recent report by Markets and Markets, the location-based services (LBS) market is projected to grow to as much as $77.844 billion by 2021.

 Proximity.Directory’s Q1 2017 Report also noted that beacons are the most popular proximity technology in the industry.

 So, now that you know beacons aren’t going away anytime soon, let’s move on.

-To appreciate the amazing marketing potential of beacons, it’s important to understand how they work.
+To appreciate the marketing potential of beacons, it’s important to understand what beacons are and how they work.

 Location-based mobile customer communication enables businesses to communicate information in a timely manner via mobile apps to consumers within range of a beacon.

 Beacons communicate with these mobile apps via BLE signals, which as I mentioned above, stands for “Bluetooth Low Energy.”

 While it may sound like the same thing, BLE is a variation of the Bluetooth standard and differs from the traditional Bluetooth you and I both know in a few ways: